kernelci/kernelci-core/doc/schema-defconfig.rst

                 "type": "string",
                 "description": "Name of the modules file"
             },
+            "modules_dir" {
+                "type": "string",
+                "description": "Name of the modules directory"
+            },
             "system_map": {
                 "type": "string",
                 "description": "Name of the system map file"